-First-order system least squares (FOSLS) is a finite-element methodology that aims to reformulate a set of partial differential equations as a system of first-order equations [1,2].
+First-order system least squares (FOSLS) is a finite-element methodology that aims to reformulate a set of partial differential equations (PDEs) as a system of first-order equations [8,9].
 The problem is posed as a minimization of a functional in which the first-order differential terms appear quadratically, so that the functional norm is equivalent to a norm meaningful for the given problem.
-In equations of elliptic type, this is usually a product H^1 norm.
+In equations of elliptic type, this is usually a product $H^1$ norm.
 Some of the compelling features of the FOSLS methodology include: self-adjoint discrete equations stemming from the minimization principle; good operator conditioning stemming from the use of first-order formulations of the PDE; and finite-element and multigrid performance that is optimal and uniform in certain parameters (e.g., Reynolds number for the Navier-Stokes equations), stemming from uniform product-norm equivalence.

-Successful FOSLS formulations have been developed for a variety of applications [3,4].
-One example of a large-scale physical application is in magnetohydrodynamics (MHD) [5,6,7].
-These numerical methods have led to substantial improvements in MHD simulation technology; however, several important estimates remain to be computed and analyzed to confirm their quantitive accuracy.
+Successful FOSLS formulations have been developed for a variety of applications [5,7].
+One example of a large-scale physical application is in magneto-hydrodynamics (MHD) [1-3].
+These numerical methods have led to substantial improvements in MHD simulation technology; however, several important estimates remain to be analyzed to confirm their quantitive accuracy.
 One of these is the energy of the system.
-Using an energetic-variational approach [8,9,10,11], energy laws of the MHD system can be derived that show that the total energy should decay as a direct result of the dissipation in the system.
+Using an energetic-variational approach [11-13,15], energy laws of the MHD system can be derived that show that the total energy should decay as a direct result of the dissipation in the system.
 Initial computations show that the FOSLS method indeed captures this energy law, but it remains to be shown why it should.

-In this paper, we describe the discrete energy laws associated with FOSLS discretizations of time-dependent PDEs, such as the heat equation, and show quantitatively how they are related to the continuous physical law.
-While we only show results for a "simple" linear system, the results appear generalizable to more complicated systems, such as MHD.
+In this paper, we describe the discrete energy laws associated with FOSLS discretizations of time-dependent PDEs, such as the heat equation or Stokes' equation, and show quantitatively how they are related to the continuous physical law.
+While we only show results for these "simple" linear systems, the results appear generalizable to more complicated systems, such as MHD.
 Getting the correct energy law is not only important for numerical stability, but it is crucial for capturing the correct physics, especially if singularities or high contrasts in the solution are present.

 The paper is outlined as follows.
-In Section 2, we discuss the energy laws of a given system and describe their discrete analogues.
-Section 3 analyzes the energy laws associated with the FOSLS discretizations of the heat equation.
-We present numerical simulations in Section 4, and give some concluding remarks and generalizations in Section 5.
+In Sect.
+2, we discuss the energy laws of a given system and describe their discrete analogues.
+Section 3 analyzes the energy laws associated with the FOSLS discretizations of the heat equation, and the same is done for Stokes' equations in Sect.
+4. For both examples, we present numerical simulations in Sect.
+5. Finally, we discuss a generalization of the concepts presented here in Sect.
+6, and some concluding remarks in Sect.
+7.